 You might not be a smoker but still want to get in on the incredible health benefits of cannabis, and that’s fair!
-Everybody deserves to make the most out of this nature’s gift without having to smoke it.
+Everybody deserves to make the most out of this nature’s gift without having to smoke it this year.
 Well, one of the most popular ways of cannabis consumption is through cannabis-derived oils.
 In this article, you’ll learn how to make cannabis oil quickly and easily!

 How To Make Cannabis Oil:

 Let’s first figure out which cannabis type you’d be using for the recipe.
 It could be CBD rich, THC rich, or just balanced for this quick cannabis oil recipe.

 The cannabis type choice also depends on what you’re trying to achieve with the oil.
 If you’re only after the health benefits without feeling any psychoactive effects, the preferred type of cannabis would be high-CBD and low-THC.
 Oil extracted from CBD-rich strains is perfect for daily consumption, and anyone can consume it.

 It’s the opposite for people who want psychoactive properties in their cannabis oil too.
 They should be leaning a bit towards the THC side, as compared to CBD.
 This THC-rich cannabis oil can help a lot with muscular pain, insomnia, epileptic attacks.
 You get all of these benefits without having to put any smoke through your lungs, which is a win-win!